Welcome: We Farm In Nature's Immage using Holistic Management

 Navajo-Churro Lamb & Mutton

 Availability depends on many factors.
-Much of our lamb is sold directly via word of mouth, through High Desert Foods CSA in Dolores, or is used to help promote programs featuring Navajo Churro Sheep producers.
-If your are interested in our purchasing lamb in 2010 or 2011, please contact us to be put on our waiting list.
+Much of our lamb is sold directly via word of mouth.
+If your are interested in our purchasing lamb in 2011 or 2012, please contact us to be put on our waiting list.

 Navajo-Churro Wool

-Some fleeces contain small amounts of kemp which gives it a rugged, tweedy look.
+Some fleeces contain small amounts of kemp which gives it a rugged, tweedy look characteristic of Navajo weavings.

 Navajo-Churro WoolThe wool is ideal for spinning, weaving, knitting, wet or dry felting and rope making.
 It is suited for making rugs, fiber art, craft items, & some outer garment and upholstery applications.
 We have won several awards over the years in wool judging contests sponsored by Navajo Churro Sheep Association, Best of the Southwest Fiber Festival, and Sheep Is Life celebration.